EliasReaz/eliasreaz.github.io/_posts/2024-07-10-Find-Prime-Numbers.md

 tags: [Python, Primes]
 ---

 Prime number is a natural number that is greater than 1 and has two distinct divisors, 1 and itself.
 For example, 2, 3, 5, 7, 11, 13 are prime numbers as they all have only two distinct divisors, 1 and the number itself.
-In this post I'm presenting a Python script that can quickly find all the Prime numbers below a given value, n.
-I have utilized Python set() functions in this regard.
+In this post I'm presenting a Python script that can quickly find all the Prime numbers below a given value n.
+The speciality of the script lies in utilizing Python set() function, **difference_update()**, to separate prime numbers from a given series of numbers from 2 to n.

 Let's get into it!